jahnavi-ghelani/jjahnavi-website/_posts/2025-12-15-chance-of-being-struck-by-lightning.md

 ---
-title: "Chance of Being Struck by Lightning"
+title: "The Chance of Being Struck by Lightning"
 tags:
   - statistical paradox
   - data science